TikTok Adds New AI Ad Script Generator Tool in Creative Center

-TikTok has added a new, AI-powered tool to help you create better TikTok video clips, with its ‘Script Generator’ within Creative Center able to map out video concepts based on your prompts.
+TikTok has added a new AI-powered tool to help you create better TikTok video clips, with its ‘Script Generator’ — found within its Creative Center — that is able to map out video concepts based on your prompts.

 As you can see in this example, with TikTok’s Script Generator tool, you can enter in your industry vertical, product name, a description of the item, and any relevant keywords that you want to highlight or include.
 You then also select whether you want a 15-30 second or 31-60 second video, then press ‘Generate scripts’.